The Singleton

 Not Ruth.
 Ruth's voice was three time zones north.
 The Inland Empire had its own tiny pirate net of analog AM stations the allocator had given up policing in 2027.
 The voice was a man, then a woman, then a different woman.
 Jeff did not need them to talk to him.
 He needed them to be on a frequency the car was not.

-At 6:04 a.m., as the car slowed for the Hoag exit ramp, Jeff did the second thing his brain could find.
-He pulled the parking-brake handle by hand.
+At 6:04 a.m., as the car slowed for the Hoag exit ramp, Jeff pulled the parking-brake handle by hand.
 The car rolled to a complete stop on the right shoulder of the exit lane.
 The cabin alarm went off — *DRIVER INTERVENTION DETECTED* — and the dashboard lit up red.
 The doors stayed locked.

-He took off his smartwatch.
-He laid it on the passenger seat.
+He took off his smartwatch and laid it on the passenger seat.
 He took his Meridian-issue earpiece out of his right ear and laid it next to the watch.
-He took his phone — the company phone, not the walnut one — and laid it next to the earpiece.
-He left them.
+He took the company phone — not the walnut one — and laid it beside the earpiece.
+Every instrument that knew his name, set down in a row, the way you decommission a service before you pull its node.

-Then he climbed out the driver-side window, dropped onto the asphalt, and walked east along the exit shoulder with the analog radio in his left hand and the walnut phone in his right.
+Then he climbed out the driver-side window, dropped onto the asphalt, picked the walnut phone back up off the dash, and walked east along the exit shoulder with the analog radio in his left hand and the walnut phone in his right.

 The car was still alarming behind him when he reached the surface street.